Yacht Club Santo Stefano: Sailing School

 The Federal Sailing School was inaugurated in 1961 with four dinghies provided by the Naval Academy of Livorno and has continued without interruptions since then.
-A subsidiary of the Italian Sailing Federation since 1961, is one of the most famous, largest and appreciated sailing schools in Italy and in the southern coast of Tuscany for its high standards of instruction, safety and equipment.
-It is located in the amazing bay of Pozzarello, 2 km before entering the town of Porto Santo Stefano, within the Club House premises.
+A subsidiary of the Italian Sailing Federation since 1961, is one of the most famous and largest sailing schools in Italy and in the southern coast of Tuscany for its high standards of instruction, safety and equipment.
+It is located in the bay of Pozzarello, 2 km before entering the town of Porto Santo Stefano, within the Club House premises.

 The School is open year-round, with an enrollment peak of students each summer from June to September and provides a comprehensive program of courses aimed at facilitating progress in the chosen activities.
 The professional staff offers expert guidance and valuable advice, ensuring participants can maximize their time on the water, regardless of age, skill level, or aspirations.
 Students can select courses tailored to their abilities and experiences, allowing them to start at an appropriate level.
 Courses are held with both single and collective dinghies of the O'pen Skiff, ILCA, Laser Bahia, RS Feva, RS Quest, and 420 Uniqua classes, supported by inflatable boats for assistance.
 Classes are open to children, teenagers, and adults on a weekly, daily, and weekend basis, both in the morning and afternoon.
 The staff consists of instructors and coaches from the Italian Sailing Federation.